 Using Vowels in Singing Diction

-You form vowels through a combination of physical parts that are used in forming your vocal tract such as the tongue, nose and lips.
+You form vowels through a combination of physical parts that are used in forming your vocal tracts such as the tongue, nose, and lips.
 Each placement of the shapes of your mouth and tongue gives the inherent characteristics of each vowel called formants that distinguish the vowel to the audience like sought and sort.

 Each language has its own distinctive pronunciation of words, which is also known as “vowel“, which is related to the singing diction.
 While you practice diction of the song’s words, the shape of the mouth as you sing, using the palette and tongue are some of the crucial factors that you must keep in mind.
 Good breath control and perfecting your diction helps you to improve clarity and range of singing.